Signal lamp: History

 Signal lamps were pioneered by the Royal Navy in the late 19th century.
 They were the second generation of signalling in the Royal Navy, after the flag signals most famously used to spread Nelson's rallying-cry, "England expects that every man will do his duty", before the Battle of Trafalgar.

 The idea of flashing dots and dashes from a lantern was first put into practice by Captain, later Vice Admiral, Philip Howard Colomb, of the Royal Navy, in 1867.
 Colomb's design used limelight for illumination.
 His original code was not identical to Morse code, but the latter was subsequently adopted.

 Another signalling lamp was the Begbie lamp, a kerosene lamp with a lens to focus the light over a long distance.

 During the trench warfare of World War I when wire communications were often cut, German signals used three types of optical Morse transmitters, called Blinkgerät, the intermediate type for distances of up to 4 km in daylight and of up to 8 km at night, using red filters for undetected communications.

 The Light, Signal, Gun Type, Navy, US or Blinker Tube was a signaling device used by landing parties to contact ships without being seen by the enemy.

 An air traffic controller using a handheld Aldis lamp to signal a plane to land.

 In 1944, British inventor Arthur Cyril Webb Aldis patented a small hand-held design, which featured an improved shutter.

+As of 2017, the United States Navy was experimenting with automated signaling using signal lamps.

 Design

 An Australian Beach Commando signalling from a beach during WW II.

 Modern signal lamps can produce a focused pulse of light.
 In large versions, this pulse is achieved by opening and closing shutters mounted in front of the lamp, either via a manually operated pressure switch, or, in later versions, automatically.
 With hand-held lamps, a concave mirror is tilted by a trigger to focus the light into pulses.
 The lamps were usually equipped with some form of optical sight, and were most commonly used on naval vessels and in air traffic control towers, using colour signals for stop or clearance.
 In manual signalling, a signalman would aim the light at the recipient ship and turn a lever, opening and closing the shutter over the lamp, to emit flashes of light to spell out text messages in Morse code.
 On the recipient ship, a signalman would observe the blinking light, often with binoculars, and translate the code into text.
-The maximum transmission rate possible via such flashing light apparatus is no more than 14 words per minute.

 Some signal lamps are mounted on the mastheads of ships while some small hand-held versions are also used.
 Other more powerful versions are mounted on pedestals.
 These larger ones use a carbon arc lamp as their light source, with a diameter of 20 in.
 These can be used to signal to the horizon, even in conditions of bright sunlight.